 Schema mapping is the central challenge.
 Your extraction output likely follows a normalized structure: vendor name, invoice number, line items, tax amounts, totals.
 Each ERP expects that data in its own format with its own field names, required fields, enum values, and relationship constraints.
 NetSuite wants a VendorBill record with item and expense line arrays.
 QuickBooks expects a Bill object with Line entries referencing specific account IDs.
 SAP may require posting keys and company codes that have no equivalent in your extraction schema.

-A configurable mapping layer between your pipeline output and each ERP adapter is practically mandatory.
-Hard-coding field transformations into the export logic means every new ERP target or schema change requires a code deployment.
-Instead, define mappings as configuration: a JSON or YAML document that declares which extraction field maps to which ERP field, what transformations apply (date format conversion, currency code normalization, tax category lookup), and which fields require enrichment from reference data.
+A configurable mapping layer between pipeline output and each ERP adapter is practically mandatory.
+Hard-coded transformations turn every new ERP target or schema change into a deployment.
+Define mappings as JSON or YAML: source field, target field, transformation, and any enrichment from reference data.

 The mapping layer also handles the mismatch between flat extraction output and nested ERP structures.
 A single extracted invoice may need to be split into a vendor record creation call followed by an invoice record that references the new vendor ID, requiring orchestration within the adapter itself.